JackLamb99/historical-figures/README.md

 ### Possible Future Features

-* Styles for a "dark-mode" could be added and toggled with an animated button to allow users more control over the site's aesthetic.
+* Styles for a "dark mode" could be added and toggled with an animated button to allow users more control over the site's aesthetic.
 * More figures could be added to bridge the large time gaps between some of the current figures.
-* A difficulty setting could be implemented with lesson known figures to challenge the more historically-knowledgeable users.
+* A difficulty setting could be implemented with lesser-known figures to challenge the more historically knowledgeable users.

 ## Design